Alba: A Wildlife Adventure Accessibility Report

 Similar Games With More Accessibility Features for Reading

-If you want to play Alba: A Wildlife Adventure, but it doesn't offer the Reading accessibility features you require, this similar game extends the Reading accessibility:
+If you want to play Alba: A Wildlife Adventure, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

 Alba: A Wildlife Adventure has 4 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.